 Back in 2010 I started to teach lifeguarding and swimming to youths, so I am used to organise and conduct one course per season.
 Since January 2015, I hold the Lehrschein.
-In addition to that I hold occasional first-aid courses that are associated with the examinations for lifesaving badges and mandatory for our active lifeguards.
+In addition to that I give occasional first-aid courses that are associated with the examinations for lifesaving badges and mandatory for our active lifeguards.
 This is the complete (and growing) list:

 - Season 2013/14: Trainer for Seepferdchen

 - March 2013: First-Aid course for our active lifeguards